abcouwer-jpl/zsc/README.md

 ZLIB DATA COMPRESSION LIBRARY - safety-critical version

-zlib 1.2.11.f-abcouwer-safety-critical-v0 is a strpped-down version of zlib intended to be safe for flight software or other safety-critical applications.
+zlib 1.2.11.f-abcouwer-safety-critical-v0 is a stripped-down version of zlib intended to be safe for flight software or other safety-critical applications.

 See https://www.zlib.net/ for information about zlib.